chaseruskin/orbit/docs/src/commands/tree.md

 instantiations) that are not found will not appear in the dependency graph for the "all" option.

+Nodes marked with (*) have been “de-duplicated”.
+The dependencies for the node have already been shown elsewhere in the graph, and so are not repeated.
+Use the `--no-dedupe` option to repeat the duplicates.

 Using the `--format` option can alter how much information is displayed for each HDL design unit in the tree composition.
 By default, only the design unit's name is displayed for each unit.

-If the tree's character output is not displaying properly, then the tree can be displayed using a set of standard ASCII characters with the `--ascii` option.
+If the tree's character output is not displaying properly, then the tree can be displayed using a set of standard ASCII characters with the `--charset` option set to "ascii".

 ## __OPTIONS__